 At the end of each semester (fall, spring and summer), normally within two to four weeks of grade posting, the record of each financial aid applicant enrolled in that semester is reviewed to determine if he or she is making satisfactory academic progress toward degree completion.
-For the 21-22 academic year, the College has combined Fall 2021 and J-term 2022 into one term so the "fall" term will be reviewed at the end of J-term 2022.
-Spring 2022 and Summer 2022 are separate terms so a review takes place after each spring and summer term as usual.
 The review includes a determination as to whether the student has met the cumulative qualitative and quantitative standards set forth in the College's SAP policy.
-Specifically included in the review is a measurement of the student's Pace to ensure that the student will complete the program within the maximum timeframe of 54 attempted credits.
+Specifically included in the review is a measurement of the student's Pace to ensure that the student will complete the program within the maximum timeframe of 52.5 attempted credits.